Homebrew/legacy-homebrew/README.md

 ### Manual steps

-1. Copy `config/local.sh.template` to `<environment>.sh` and edit as appropriate.
+1.1 Copy `config/local.sh.template` to `<environment>.sh` and edit as appropriate.
 NOTE: be sure to set SPARK_VERSION if you need to compile against a different version, ie. 1.4.1 for job server 0.5.2
+1.2 Copy `config/shiro.ini.template` to `shiro.ini` and edit as appropriate.
+NOTE: only required when `authentication = on`
 2. `bin/server_deploy.sh <environment>` -- this packages the job server along with config files and pushes it to the remotes you have configured in `<environment>.sh`
 3. On the remote server, start it in the deployed directory with `server_start.sh` and stop it with `server_stop.sh`